alistaralif/MichaelQnA/README.md

 Example of a context file:
 ![Screenshot](context.png)
 This txt file contains the context which allows the AI model to draw information from.
-This file can be edited to suit the business' needs
+This file can be edited to suit the business' needs.

 ### Relevant Info